HamedAlemo/advanced-geo-python/_sources/lectures/jupyter.md

 ## JupyterLab Interface Overview

-The JupyterLab interface is designed to facilitate efficient and interactive computing.
-Here are some key elements of the interface:

-### Notebook Documents

-JupyterLab primarily works with notebook documents, which are a combination of code cells and markdown cells.
-These notebooks can be used for code execution, documentation, and data visualization.

-### File Browser
+{numref}`jupyterlab` shows the latest JupyterLab interface at the time of this writing (Sep 2023).
+The interface has multiple sections:

+**Launcher**

+Launcher is a tab that contains shortcuts to launch a notebook, terminal, mardown file, python file, etc. You can access launcher under *File* or by clicking the large blue button on the top left of the screen.

+**File Browser**

 On the left-hand side of the interface, you'll find the file browser, which allows you to navigate your file system and create, open, and manage notebooks and other files.

-### Tabs and Workspaces
+The files and directories that you can access here are the ones that are located in the directory you launched JupyterLab from.

+**Tabs and Workspaces**

 JupyterLab supports multiple tabs, enabling you to work on multiple notebooks or files simultaneously.
 You can also organize your workspaces by creating customized layouts to suit your workflow.

-### Kernel
+**Kernel**

 The kernel is responsible for executing code within a notebook.
 You can choose different kernels for different programming languages (e.g., Python, R, Julia) depending on your analysis needs.

-## Using JupyterLab

-Now that you have JupyterLab installed and understand its interface, you can start using it for various data science and computational tasks.
-In the subsequent sections of this chapter, we will delve deeper into the following topics:

-- **Creating and Running Notebooks:** Learn how to create and execute code cells in JupyterLab notebooks.

-- **Data Visualization:** Explore how to create interactive data visualizations using libraries like Matplotlib and Plotly.

-- **Data Analysis:** Perform data analysis, manipulation, and exploration using Pandas and other data science libraries.

-- **Markdown Documentation:** Use markdown cells to document your code, experiments, and analysis.

-- **Extensions and Customization:** Discover how to enhance JupyterLab's functionality through extensions and custom configurations.

-- **Collaboration and Sharing:** Explore ways to collaborate with others and share your JupyterLab notebooks and workspaces.

-JupyterLab is a versatile tool that can greatly enhance your productivity and creativity in data science and computational analysis.
-As you proceed through this chapter, you'll gain valuable skills that will empower you in your data-driven endeavors.
+You can see all running kernels on the left had side by clicking on the kernels icon.